 The Simatai Great Wall is located 120 kilometers (74 miles) from Beijing.
 It is often described with the following three words: perilous, diverse, and peculiar.
 This section has not been restored as much as Badaling and much of the section is in a state of ruin with exposed bricks and the ruins of watch towers.
 A famous specialist of Great Wall history has stated: "The Great Wall is the best of the Chinese buildings, and Simatai Section is the best of the Great Wall."
 This section has been named as one of the most "excellent cultural relics of the world" by UNESCO.

 Jinshanling Great Wall

 The Jinshanling Great Wall is located 140 kilometers (87 miles) northeast of Beijing.
-It features complicated and well preserved fortification systems.
+It features complicated and well-preserved fortification systems.
 The walls are more solid, the watchtowers are taller and it retains its original Ming Dynasty appearance.
-Here you can see the Wall relatively undisturbed and in its original condition.
-The wall follows the contours of the mountains, and stretches off into the distance.
+Here you can see the Wall is relatively undisturbed and in its original condition.
+The wall follows the contours of the mountains and stretches off into the distance.
 The wall has not been restored, so it has a special beauty.
 It is the section that foreign visitors like the most.

 Prefer to view the Great Wall in your style?
 Contact us to tailor-make a China tour incl. this attraction.

 What Our Clients Say